Chapter 1 : Why I shouldn’t act impulsively.

 “Oh that is the least I can do with my tongue,” he murmured, opening his eyes and brushing his hand down my back, my hips, the side of my leg, “care to see what else I know?”

 As I placed a hand in James’ hair, and closed my eyes, and bit my lip, I realised that this all felt very robotic and not natural at all.
-It was exciting to just lie next to him and be vaguely aware of every part of us that was touching.
+It was comforting to just lie next to him and be vaguely aware of every part of us that was touching.
 It was not however nice to be this intimate with someone I knew so well.
 I coughed slightly, to show my discomfort.
 James paused in his kissing of my neck – that did feel nice – to look down at me.

 “No, good,” I said, nodding vigorously, “but good for someone else.
 This is us, we don’t kiss.
 I am simply now stopping us from doing something we’ll regret.”